Post-Baccalaureate Programs

 • Master Programs

 Before getting started you should be aware that many programs will be classified as Formal/Structured or Informal/Unstructured.
 This allows you to determine if there is a set curriculum in place and determine how long the program lasts.
-On the other hand, informal programs allow you to pick and choose only the classes you need without having to stick to a particular curriculum.
+On the other hand, informal post baccalaureate programs allow you to pick and choose only the classes you need without having to stick to a particular curriculum.

 There are pros and cons with each type of environment.
 With the structured post baccalaureate you will find a community environment where you take classes with the same set of students, whereas unstructured you will be taking classes with the general student population.